 Families give the school 5 kg of rice, lentils, and vegetables each month.
 The teachers cook lunch for the students as the parents are working in the fields.

 We learned about Ku from our good friend Peter Werth.
 He has been installing wind turbines, solar systems and even some small scale hydro projects throughout the Upper Dolpo at schools and monasteries for several years.
-He is funding the construction of a greenhouse for the village this year and asked if we could help the school as they were in desperate need of funding.
-We were able to help with a one-time grant of $1,500 and, based on other small donations from Sweden, Peter, and a European group, the school will be able to carry on this year.
+He was funding the construction of a greenhouse for the village and asked if we could help the school as they were in desperate need of funding.
+We were able to help with a one-time grant of $1,500 and, based on other small donations from Sweden, Peter, and a European group, the school was able to carry on.